-Second-order themes Illustrative quotes Caring for the individual I always feel that foreign labours are also human.
-The want to be treated equally.
+Second-order Illustrative quotes themes Caring for the individual I always feel that foreign labours are also human.
+They want to be treated equally.
 Especially when they are away from home, they're very lonely.
 So they need to be given attention.
-(OM13, plastics manufacturer) Being a small company, we cannot afford to pay extra maternity leave and cover all the hospital expenses. out of our own effort, we visit them, give what we c and support them.
-We try our best to make them hap (OM19, accessories retailer) We as bosses wish to live in this kind of environment, so we thought the employees would feel the same w (OM36, eco-farm and eco-tourism operator) Outcomes of a caring relationship They don't just do what you tell them to do; they're al thinking about [improving] the [company's] product well.
+(OM13, plastics manufacturer) Being a small company, we cannot afford to pay extra for maternity leave and cover all the hospital expenses.
+Yet out of our own effort, we visit them, give what we can, and support them.
+We try our best to make them happy.
+(OM19, accessories retailer) We as bosses wish to live in this kind of environment, so we thought the employees would feel the same way.
+(OM36, eco-farm and eco-tourism operator) Outcomes of a caring relationship They don't just do what you tell them to do; they're also thinking about [improving] the [company's] product as well.
 (OM37, online recruitment platform operator) We are a small company.
 We are not like Intel or big companies who give a lot of huge incentives, so how do we motivate the employees?
-It's by giving them trust and by [being] sincerely caring for their welfar and understanding their work environment.
-So that I helped us over the past eight years, yea.
-(OM14, app manufacturer and retailer) I am putting down the deposit for their [the employees house.
+It's by giving them trust and by [being] sincerely caring for their welfare and understanding their work environment.
+So that has helped us over the past eight years, yea.
+(OM14, apparel manufacturer and retailer) I am putting down the deposit for their [the employees'] house.
 Most companies won't do that.
-But for me, w feel that is not an issue.
-Their salary comes from us anyway; I can always deduct it from the salary [if th don't pay back in time].
-They are not going to run ar We always have that support in place.
-But from thei point of view, it is a big thing to take out RM1000-RM2000, especially for those coming from countrie like Indonesia and India, they do not have that amou of cash setting aside.
-So for us, we feel it is ok, but t them, it is "My goodness, this company is doing me a huge favour.
+But for me, we feel that is not an issue.
+Their salary comes from us anyway; I can always deduct it from the salary [if they don't pay back in time].
+They are not going to run away.
+We always have that support in place.
+But from their point of view, it is a big thing to take out RM1000-RM2000, especially for those coming from countries like Indonesia and India, they do not have that amount of cash setting aside.
+So for us, we feel it is ok, but for them, it is "My goodness, this company is doing me a huge favour.
 I have not seen this before.
 They have so much trust in me; I should do the same (treat the company well) for the company".
-(OM35, telecomm
+(OM35, telecommunication provider)